dennismungania/Data-Analytics-Portfolio/SQL World Life Expectancy Project/ReadMe.md

 ## 📁 Files Included

+-`WorldLifeExpectancy.sql` - SQL Script To define the schema (structure) of the dataset in your database.
 - `World_Life_Expectancy_Full_Project.sql` – SQL scripts for cleaning and analysis
 - `World_Life_Expectancy_Report.md` – EDA report and insights
 - `README.md` – This project overview